 This case is a reminder to employers that the protection afforded by TUPE is taken seriously by the Employment Tribunal and that real care needs to be taken in any situation where TUPE applies and dismissals are planned or anticipated.
 Whilst it is possible to fairly dismiss employees in a TUPE situation, this should not be seen as an opportunity to dispense with employees who are perceived to be troublesome.
 We would always advise seeking legal advice regarding any proposed dismissal that is, or could be interpreted to be, TUPE related.

-If you would like to discuss this case, TUPE or any other employment related matter in more detail then please contact Joanne Kavanagh, Partner and Head of Employment Department.
-Joanne is contactable by telephone on 01737 854 573 or by email at [email protected]
+If you would like to discuss this case, TUPE or any other employment related matter in more detail then please contact your usual Morrisons adviser or Francesca Wild, Senior Associate Solicitor by email on [email protected]

 Other articles from March's newsletter